-For the ligand and slowligand map types, the various frames should be averaged using the "pmf" combination rule, over very many frames.
-Before starting the computation, the atomic radii of each atom should be set to the corresponding CHARMM Lennard-Jones Rmin/2 parameter, and the beta value of each atom should be set to the CHARMM Lennard-Jones epsilon (energy well depth) parameter.
+Before starting the computation, the atomic radii of each atom in the molecule should be set to the corresponding CHARMM Lennard-Jones $R{\rm min}/2$ parameter (in Ångström), and the beta value of each atom should be set to the CHARMM Lennard-Jones $\epsilon$ (energy well depth in kcal/mol) parameter.
 This can be done using VMD's VolMap plugin.
 Simply call in succession the following commands within the VMD console environment to use default CHARMM values for the various atoms of a molecule:

-'''

-package require volmapgui
+package require ilstools

-VolMapGUI::readcharmmparams [optional list of CHARMM parameter files]
+ILStools::readcharmmparams [list of CHARMM parameter files]

-VolMapGUI::assigncharmmparams <molid>
+ILStools::assigncharmmparams <molid>

-'''

-The following optional arguments are understood only by the ligand and/or slowligand map types.
+The following optional arguments are understood: